andikasun/traffic_demand_analysis/README.md

 # Grab AI Challenge

 Grab AI Challenge consists of 3 challenges, Computer Vision, Safety and Traffic Demand Management.
-In this repository, I aimed to solve the Traffic Demand Challenge
+In this repository, I aimed to solve the Traffic Demand Challenge.

 ## Dependency

-The code is run under Conda and Jupyter Notebook Environment.
+The code is run on Conda and Jupyter Notebook environment.
 Dependency list: numpy, pandas, sklearn, matplotlib, geohash, hdbscan

 ## Files List